-(Built Environment -PBE...)
+(Built Environment - PBE)(Geinformation and Real Estate - PGH)

-The doctorate programmes offered by the faculty are in the field of architecture, quantity surveying, urban and regional planning, transportation planning, and landscape architecture.
+The doctorate programmes offered by the faculty are in the field of architecture, quantity surveying, urban and regional planning, transportation planning, landscape architecture, geoinformatics, geomatic engineering, remote sensing, land administration & development, real estate and facilities management.
 The programmes are entirely conducted in research mode whereby students conduct original research under the supervision of experienced supervisors who are themselves PhD holders.